MrMinemeet/AmznShipWarn/README.md

 # Trademarks & Attribution
 This extension is not affiliated with Amazon or any of the other mentioned entities in any way.
 This extension just provides a visual warning to the user.

-* The "Get the Add-on" button  is provided at [Extensionworkshop.com](https://extensionworkshop.com/documentation/publish/promoting-your-extension/#promote-your-addon) by the Mozilla Foundation.
+* The "*Get the Add-on*" image is provided at [Extensionworkshop.com](https://extensionworkshop.com/documentation/publish/promoting-your-extension/#promote-your-addon) by the Mozilla Foundation.

 * Android is a trademark of Google LLC.

+* The "*Available in the Chrome Web Store*" image is provided in the [Brand Guidelines](https://developer.chrome.com/docs/webstore/branding/) by the Google LLC.